Serpent Mound: Adena culture

-The Adena culture consisted of the pre-contact Native Americans who lived throughout the midwest in the areas that would become the states of Kentucky, Indiana, Pennsylvania, West Virginia, and most predominantly, Ohio.
-The majority of these peoples inhabited the Scioto River and Hocking valleys in southern Ohio, as well as the Kanawha Valley near present-day Charleston, West Virginia.
-This period is often referred to as The Early Woodland Period, ranging between 800 BCE and 1 CE.
+The Adena culture consisted of the pre-contact Native Americans who lived in what would become the states of Kentucky, Indiana, Pennsylvania, West Virginia, and Ohio.
+The majority of these peoples inhabited the Scioto River and Hocking River valleys in southern Ohio and the Kanawha River Valley near present-day Charleston, West Virginia.
+This period is often referred to as the Early Woodland period, ranging between 800 BCE and 1 CE.
 The name “Adena” refers to the shared culture of the peoples rather than to a singular group or tribe.

-Researchers adopted the name "Adena" from the Ross County estate of Ohio Governor Thomas Worthington, about one and a half miles northwest of Chillicothe, Ohio.
-Worthington referred to the community as “Adena”, which Worthington’s diary claims comes from a Hebrew name that “was given to places for the delightfulness of their situations”.
-An ancient burial mound, standing 26 ft tall, had been located at his estate and was known as "The Adena Mound".
-It was destroyed for agricultural development.

-Archaeologists attribute two of the mounds at the site to the Adena culture as a whole, although are unsure of the specific tribes who inhabited the land.
+Archaeologists attribute two of the mounds at the site to the Adena culture as a whole, although they are unsure which specific tribes inhabited the land.
 The term "culture" encompasses similarities in artifact style, architecture, and other cultural practices, allowing archaeologists to distinguish the Adena culture from other cultures in the region at different time periods.
 The Adena Mound site became the "type site" of the regional culture that is used by anthropologists.